-They could be in the first stages of finding out what sports performance is all about, or may be comparing local options.
-Maybe they ARE ready to buy or at least set up a trial with you, but for whatever reason can’t do it in that moment.
+They could be in the first stages of finding out what sports performance is all about.
+Or, they may be comparing local options.
+Maybe they ARE ready to buy or at least set up a trial with you.
+Then, for whatever reason, they can’t do it in that moment.

 This is a very valuable group of potential clients.
 If you don’t get their attention and keep it while they’re on your site, you risk losing it forever.
 They might forget to come back, get sidetracked by another activity for their kids, or just postpone signing up until months later — which is months of lost revenue for you.

 Unfortunately, most of the sports facility web sites I see (and I see a lot of them) don’t take the few simple steps available to keep in touch with these prospective clients.
-There’s more than one way to do it, but collecting their email addresses is the simplest and most valuable.
+There’s more than one way to do it.
+However, collecting their email addresses is the simplest and most valuable.

 The Value of Collecting Email Addresses

 Email marketing sometimes gets overshadowed by social media as a way to keep in touch with fans.
-There always seems to be a new app that the kids are into, and it’s easy to get caught up in trying to learn the latest.
+There always seems to be a new app that the kids are into.
+It’s easy to get caught up in trying to learn the latest.

-You can take your pick of social media: Facebook, Twitter, Instagram, YouTube and now Shapchat.
-They all have their advantages, and you probably use at least few of them already.
+You can take your pick of social media: Facebook, Twitter, Instagram, YouTube and now SnapChat.
+They all have their advantages.
+You probably use at least few of them already.
 However, social media updates can get lost in the shuffle on various feeds.
 And because different people prefer different social media outlets, updating one doesn’t mean it will get seen by all prospective clients.

-Email, on the other hand, is almost universally used — at least with adults, who are usually the ones paying the bills.
-You’ll still be competing with other promotional emails, but when you’ve been invited into someone’s inbox, you have a great chance of being noticed, and often in real time.
+On the other hand, people almost universally use email.
+At least, it is with adults, who are usually the ones paying the bills.
+You’ll still be competing with other promotional emails.
+However, people will more likely notice you, often in real time, when they’ve invited you into their inbox.

 All you really need to do to get started is insert a simple form on your web site.